npg70/galbreath-old/people/galbraith-andrew-1799.md

 bio goes here.

-* Left town at age 14 to go to Glasgow
+* Left town at age 1814 (age 14) to go to Glasgow
 * Listed as Malster in 1843
+* Dead of Guilds, Glasgow 1848-1850
 * Provost Glasgow 1857-1860
 *